pcardotatgit/XDR_Workflows_and_Stuffs/1-Create_a_Webex_Team_Bot_Target/readme.md

 # Introduction

-This article explains you how to create a SecureX Webex Team Target form scratch.
+This article explains you how to create an XDR Target from scratch for Webex.

-SecureX already has Webex Team activities for interacting with Webex.
-But just for understanding how they were created we are going to create a new one from scratch.
+XDR already has a Webex target and workflow activities for interacting with Webex.

+But just for understanding the principle of XDR Target and how we create them, then wa are going to create an XDR Target for Webex from scratch.

-For SecureX, Webex Team appears just like an HTTPS target.
-That means that you can quickly create it as a new target.
+For XDR, Webex appears just as an HTTPS target.
+And generally speaking it is the case for 90 %  of the security solutions XDR will have to interact with.
+That means that everything you are going to learn here can be used for creating XDR targets for anyother security solutions.

-A mandatory prerequist is to already have created a Webex Team Bot and an Alert Webex Team Room
+As pre requisit for this lab, it is mandatory to already have created a Webex Bot and an Alert Webex Room.

+More generally Webex is a perfect alerting system for XDR.
+So you will not waste your time by going thru this lab.
+You will probably keep it for any XDR alerting purposes.

+If you don't already have a Webex Bot and a Alert Webex Room, then create them now.

 [Create_a_Webex_Team_Bot ](https://github.com/pcardotatgit/Create_a_Webex_Team_Bot)